Table of Contents

-When you manage to get your leads until this point, the last step to do is to close the sale.
+When you manage to get your leads to this point, the last step to do is to close the sale.

 This is where digital advertising specialists use a sales page.

-Here you should list the best reasons why your product will solve the specific issue that your prospect customer faces.
+In this section, you should explain why your product will solve the specific problem that your prospective customer is experiencing.

-It is crucial to create many landing pages, depending on the customer journey.
+It is crucial to create many landing pages, depending on the customer's journey.

 This digital advertising trend shows the importance of having multiple landing pages for different stages of the customer funnel to increase lead generation for your brand.